Cross-View-Prediction: Exploring Contrastive Feature for Hyperspectral Image Classification

+SA dataset (16 classes) consists of $512 \times 217$ pixels with $224$ spectral reflectance bands.
+This dataset is simple compared with the IP dataset and PU dataset.
 SA dataset consists of $512 \times 217$ pixels with $224$ spectral reflectance bands in the wavelength range $0.36-2.5\times10^{-6}m$.
 Ignoring the bands covering water absorption, 204 bands remain in the experiments.
 There are 16 classes in the ground truth.
 This dataset is simple compared with the IP dataset and PU dataset.
 The detail can be seen in the table \ref{SA_data_tabel} below.